otris/ews-cpp/README.md

 * HTTP basic auth
 * NTLM
+* OAuth2 (Client credentials flow)

 Note: Kerberos is currently not supported but its on the TODO list.

+### OAuth2

+* For using OAuth2 (client credentials flow), the client needs to be registered in the Azure tenant and granted the application permission "FullAccess".
+* For an example see the file [office365_oauth2.cpp](example/office365_oauth2.cpp).

 ## Supported Compilers